-IS YOUR DATA BACKED UP?
+''' IS YOUR DATA BACKED UP?
 As with anything that modifies disk contents, this program can cause SIGNIFICANT data loss.
 It is often helpful to have the installation notes handy.
-For complex disk configurations, relevant disk hardware manuals and a calculator are useful.
-Proceed with install? [n] y
+For complex disk configurations, relevant disk hardware manuals and a calculator are useful. '''